 Five Patterns of Successful Team AI Adoption

-After cross-referencing the Atlassian data with the Microsoft 2026 Work Trend Index and Stanford's recent Bloom remote-work analysis, five patterns repeat across the top decile of team AI adoption.
+After cross-referencing the Atlassian data with the Microsoft 2024 Work Trend Index and Stanford's recent Bloom remote-work analysis, these five patterns repeat across the top 14% of teams.
 None of them are about which AI vendor you pick.
 All of them are about how team AI adoption is structured.

 1. Shared context, not shared seats